kibook/dpemotes/README.md

 # dpemotes
-Emotes / Animations for fiveM with Prop support.
+Emotes / Animations for fiveM, now with with prop support for humans and dogs.

 Installation Instructions: